John Crocker: North-western Europe

-However, Caen did not fall on D-Day as planned, although a battalion of the British 3rd Division made a spirited attempt before being driven back by the 21st Panzer Division.
-Instead, Crocker's corps took part in the bloody two-month Battle for Caen, including Operation Charnwood, which still had the 3rd Canadian and 3rd British Divisions under command (the latter now under Major-General Lashmer Whistler after Rennie was injured), along with Major-General Lewis Lyne's 59th Division.
+Caen did not fall on D-Day as planned, although a battalion of the British 3rd Division made a spirited attempt before being driven back by the 21st Panzer Division.
+I Corps took part in the bloody two-month Battle for Caen, including Operation Charnwood, which still had the 3rd Canadian and 3rd British Divisions under command (the latter now under Major-General Lashmer Whistler after Rennie was injured), along with the 59th (Staffordshire) Infantry Division (Major-General Lewis Lyne).
 The operation began on 7 July and, after heavy fighting, had captured most of the Caen city centre, although the Germans still held the southern half.
+Colonel Hermann-Eberhard Wildermuth, in charge of German operations, urged a civilian evacuation, yet only 10,000 left, as Crocker refused the proposal.
+The devastation that ensued was not on Wldermuth's troops but mostly on the civilian population after German troops were already on the periphery.

-The corps, losing the 3rd Division soon after and gaining Major-General Evelyn Barker's 49th Division in exchange, came under command of Lieutenant-General Harry Crerar's First Canadian Army in August 1944, I Corps drove forward to the River Seine and then took part in the unglamorous mopping up operations along the French and Belgian coastline.
+The corps, losing the 3rd Division soon after and gaining the 49th Division (Major-General Evelyn Barker) in exchange, came under command of the First Canadian Army (Lieutenant-General Harry Crerar) in August 1944, I Corps drove forward to the River Seine and then took part in the Clearing the Channel Coast.
 The relationship between Crocker and Crerar was not always cordial, with the latter, shortly after taking Crocker's I Corps under command of the First Army, attempted to sack Crocker and replace him with either Lieutenant-Generals Neil Ritchie (GOC XII Corps) or Gerard Bucknall (GOC XXX Corps).
 However, Crerar was overruled by Montgomery, the 21st Army Group commander, although the relationship improved thereafter.

-When severe British manpower shortages prompted the disbandment of two infantry divisions (the 59th (Staffordshire) and 50th (Northumbrian)) in late 1944, I Corps HQ was withdrawn from the front line to take over the administration of the 21st Army Group's rear areas in Germany as it advanced across the river Rhine in March 1945.
+When severe British manpower shortages prompted the disbandment of two infantry divisions (the 59th (Staffordshire) and 50th (Northumbrian) Infantry Division) in late 1944, I Corps HQ was withdrawn from the front line to take over the administration of the 21st Army Group's rear areas in Germany as it advanced across the river Rhine (Operation Plunder) in March 1945.
 Crocker was knighted as a Knight Commander of the Order of the British Empire (KBE) in October 1944 for his performance in the Normandy invasion and its aftermath.
 In June 1945, with the war in Europe over, Crocker returned to the United Kingdom to take over Southern Command from Lieutenant-General Sidney Kirkman, who took over I Corps from Crocker.
-For his services in Northwest Europe he was twice mentioned in despatches, on 9 August 1945, and again on 8 November.
+For his services in Northwest Europe he was twice mentioned in despatches, on 9 August 1945 and again on 8 November.

 Crocker's son, Wilfrid, a cavalry officer serving with the 5th Royal Inniskilling Dragoon Guards, then equipped with Cromwell tanks and part of the 7th Armoured Division, was killed in action on 20 October 1944 fighting in the battle for 's-Hertogenbosch in the Netherlands.